thiagolepidus/thoth-onix-relation/README.md

 This document provides a comprehensive mapping between ONIX 3.0 XML elements and Thoth model attributes based on the mapper classes in this project.

+## Notes

+1. **XPath Context**: All XPaths are absolute paths starting from the ONIX root element and leading to the Product element and beyond.
+2. **Namespace**: All ONIX elements use the namespace prefix `onix:` referring to `http://ns.editeur.org/onix/3.0/reference`.
+3. **Root Structure**: The complete ONIX XML structure starts with `/onix:ONIXMessage/onix:Product/` for all product-related data.
+8. **Multiple Elements**: Some elements like Contributors, Languages, Subjects can appear multiple times within a Product.

 ## Work Model Mappings

 | Thoth Attribute | ONIX XPath | Notes |